Synagogues in Cairo

-Even with only 5 Jews left in Cairo, Egypt as of July 2019, there are still some synagogues in Cairo.
+There are number of former synagogues in Cairo, the capital city of Egypt.
+The number of Egyptian Jews in the city has decreased significantly from its peak.
+As of December 2022, there were twelve remaining synagogues but only three native Egyptian Jewish inhabitants in the city.

+As of October 2024, the only active synagogues in Cairo was Sha'ar Hashamayim Synagogue.

+Historical background

-The Egyptian Jews constitute both one of the oldest and youngest Jewish communities in the World.
+The Egyptian Jews constitute both one of the oldest and youngest Jewish communities in the world.
 The historic core of the indigenous community consisted mainly of Arabic-speaking Rabbanites and Karaites.
 After their expulsion from Spain, more Sephardi and Karaite Jews began to emigrate to Egypt and their numbers increased significantly with the growth of trading prospects after the opening of the Suez Canal in 1869.
 As a result, Jews from all over the territories of the Ottoman Empire as well as Italy and Greece started to settle in the main cities of Egypt, where they thrived.
 The Ashkenazi community, mainly confined to Cairo's Darb al-Barabira quarter, began to arrive in the aftermath of the waves of pogroms that hit Europe in the latter part of the 19th century.
 In the late 1950s, Egypt began to expel its Jewish population (estimated at between 75,000 and 80,000 in 1948), also sequestering Jewish-owned property at this time.
 In 2016, the spiritual leader of the Jewish community in the city of Cairo, Magda Tania Haroun, stated that there were 6 Jews remaining in the city, all women over the age of 65.
-In July 2019, there are only 5 Jews left in Cairo.
-It's estimated that only 18 Egyptian Jews remain in the entire country, with most of them in the city of Alexandria.
+In 2022 it was reported that there were only three Jews remaining in Cairo, a decrease from five Jews in July 2019.